mtlynch/mtlynch.io/content/posts/solo-developer-year-2/index.md

 | Domain                                      | -$60    | -$60 | +0 (0%) |
 | **Net profit**                              | **<font color="red">-$3,835</font>** | **<font color="red">-$1,265</font>** | +$XX (XX%) |

 Pageviews are down substantially, which is to be expected.
-My quitting Google post received 500k pageviews alone last year, so it would be surprising if I could write another hit like that.
-Still, I struggled to find readers.
-Throughout 2017 and 2018, many of my articles became popular without me putting much though into subject matter or promotion.
-I'd write the article then find an appropriate community to share it with afterwards.
-In 2019, I found it hard to do that.
-It might be because my writing shifted from general programmer things to more niche business founder things, and people are more welcoming of the former.
+My [quitting Google post](/why-i-quit-google/) received 500k pageviews alone last year, so it would be surprising if I could write another hit like that.

+Still, I struggled to find readers in 2019.
+Throughout 2017 and 2018, many of my articles became popular without me trying very hard to promote them.
+I'd write the article then find an appreciative community to share it with afterwards.
+In 2019, I branched out from technical posts into more posts about the struggles of running a bootstrapped business.
+Even though there are communities for those topics, I've found that communities about running online businesses tend to be much less welcoming to blog posts.
+Probably because they'd otherwise be overrun with self-promoters and snake oil salespeople.

-Revenue is down, which is fine because I don't go out of my way to earn money from this blog.
+Revenue is also down, which is fine because I don't go out of my way to earn money from this blog.
 My development costs fell dramatically.
-This is partly due to the site's freelance developer having less time, but also my increased comfort with web development means that it's no longer so time-consuming for me to add features myself.
+The site's freelance developer shifted focus more to his full-time job, and I gained enough web dev skills from my other projects that I felt comfortable adding features myself.

 ### What Got Done